giyu51/zabbix-graphs-bottleneck-classification/README.md

 To run this project, you need to have the following dependencies installed:

--   🐍 [Python](https://www.python.org/downloads/): Python is a programming language used by this project.
+-   🐍 [Python >= 3.8](https://www.python.org/downloads/): Python is a programming language used by this project.
 -   📦 [pip](https://pip.pypa.io/en/stable/): pip is the package installer for Python.
 -   🤖 [TensorFlow](https://www.tensorflow.org/): TensorFlow is a machine learning framework used for model training.
 -   🌐 [requests](https://pypi.org/project/requests/): requests is a Python library used for making HTTP requests.